reinaris/spree_product_sort/README.md

 Spree Product Sort
 ==================

-Simple extention to sort products within a taxon & global index.
+Simple extention to sort products within a taxon.

 It works by creating a new DB table to store the product positions for each taxon, and adding an admin view that lets you drag-and-drop them into place.